Project Requests

 - Facilities Management Remodel & Construction Services will proceed with projects $500K-$2M that are approved by Provost/VPUO/COS/VPR.

-- Require Dean or VP signature.
+- Requires Dean or VP signature.

 - Requestor is automatically notified when Dean/VP signs the request.